-Due to the covid-19 situation, the borders are still closed for travelers from most countries.
+Due to the covid-19 situation, the borders are still closed for travelers without what is deemed a "worthy purpose".
 You can find all necessary info about borders and covid-19 measures in Copenhagen here.

-About borders and countries from where you can enter Denmark as a tourist
+About borders and entry into Denmark as a tourist

 Unless you are a resident in a yellow country, you can only enter Denmark if they have a worthy purpose and proof of a negative COVID-19 test taken no more than 24 hours before entry.
 If you travel by plane, the test must have been taken less than 24 hours before boarding the plane.
 You will also have to test in the airport before arrival in Denmark and upon arrival in Denmark.
 Please read more here.

 Travelers must expect to be denied entry at the Danish borders, including airports unless they have a worthy purpose for entering.
 See what is considered a worthy purpose by the Danish authorities in here.